Kingdom (taxonomy): Eukaryotic supergroups

 In this system the multicellular animals (Metazoa) are descended from the same ancestor as both the unicellular choanoflagellates and the fungi which form the Opisthokonta.
 Plants are thought to be more distantly related to animals and fungi.

 However, in the same year as the International Society of Protistologists' classification was published (2005), doubts were being expressed as to whether some of these supergroups were monophyletic, particularly the Chromalveolata, and a review in 2006 noted the lack of evidence for several of the six proposed supergroups.

 As of 2019, there is widespread agreement that the Rhizaria belong with the Stramenopiles and the Alveolata, in a clade dubbed the SAR supergroup, so that Rhizaria is not one of the main eukaryote groups.

 Prokaryotic kingdoms

 The Prokaryotic Code treats Bacteria and Archaea each as a domain.
-Since 2024, each domain each contains 4 kingdoms, for a total of 8.
+Since 2024, each domain contains 4 kingdoms, for a total of 8.
+Domain Bacteria includes kingdoms Bacillati, Fusobacteriati, Pseudomonadati and Thermotogati.
+Domain Archaea includes kingdoms Methanobacteriati, Nanobdellati, Promethearchaeati and Thermoproteati.